Inspiring a lifetime of adventure

 Our canvas bell tents and woodland lodges provide comfortable accommodation set in natural woodland in South East England.

 Starting at only £99.00, all camps include activities, meals, full evening activity programme, experienced instructors and free teacher places.

 Build your own itinerary of activities including bushcraft, team-building, archery, pot-holing, abseiling, zipwire, kayaking, climbing, crate stacking and lots more!

 Answers to some of the questions that teachers and group leaders often ask

 Key Stage 3 Activities Include:

-Starting from only £99.00 per pupil, Wildchild Residential Adventure trips are tailored to suit each school’s individual requirements and objectives and include…
+Starting from only £99.00 per pupil, Wildchild Residential Adventure trips for secondary schools are tailored to suit each school’s individual requirements and objectives and include…

 "We cannot fault the professionalism, skill and enthusiasm of the staff.
 Every single member of the team worked very hard and we could not ask for more.
 They have the right balance of respect, discipline and keeping the fun element for the children."